Use feature flags

 ├────── feature-flags.d.ts

-Then create an feature-flags.d.ts file:
+Then create a feature-flags.d.ts file:

 project/types/feature-flags.d.ts